By Sarah Li Cain |

 8. Avoid Procrastinating

-It is natural to procrastinate, especially if you don’t feel completely certain about what you are doing.
+It is natural to procrastinate, especially if you don’t feel completely certain about what you are doing.3 ways to stop procrastinating:

 9. Remember Why You Want to Learn English